nathanrw/space_game/README.md

 Space Game
 ==========

-NOTE: It's currently in pieces (i.e. not really working).
+NOTE: It's currently very broken, it will run but you won't be able to shoot.
+I'm currently reworking the way weapons work, as well as adding unit tests (to stop it from getting into this state in future!)

 A space game written in Python.